wp-plugins/easy-appointments/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.6.0 =
+* Please update if you are experiencing problems with AJAX naming collision

 = 1.5.2 =
 * If you can't edit or delete items on settings page please update this version.
 After update mark Compatibility mode option in settings.